NamhoGim/Java-Precisely/README.md

 ## 21.10 The Raw Type

+For every generic type there is an underlying _raw type_.

+For a generic `C<T1,...,Tn>` the raw type is a non-generic class `C` that is a supertype of all type instances `C<t1,...,tn>` of the generic class `C<T1,...,Tn>`.

+For a generic interface `I<T1,...Tn>` the raw type is an interface `I` is a superinterface of all type instances `I<t1,...,tn>` of the generic interface `I<T1,...Tn>`.

+The raw type `C` is derived from the generic class declaration by _erasure_ as follows:

+* If `Ti` is a type parameter of `C<T1,...Tn>` without a constraint, then any use of `Ti` in the body of class `C` is replaced by Object.

+* If `Ti` is a type parameter of `C<T1,...,Tn>` with constraints `c1 & c2 & ... & cn`, then any use of `Ti` in the boyd of class `C` is replaced by `c1`.\
+For this reason one sometimes sees constraints of the form `Ti extends Object & c2 & ... & cn` that begin with an apprently superfluous occurence of Object.

 ## 21.11 The Implementation of Generic Types and Methods

+Generic types and method in Java resemble C++ type templates and function templates, as well as generic Types and methods in the C# programming language.
+However, generic types and method in Java have been designed to allow programs that use genericss to run on the same non-generic Java Virtual Machine as older Java programs.
+This design has several implications:

+* Only reference types, not primititve types, can be used as generic type arguments.
+Thus a type parameter `T` must be instantiated with type `Integer`, not type `int`, and `int` values must be wrapped as `Integer` objects.
+This so-called boxed representation carries a certain overhead in execution time and space because `Integer` object must be allocated on the heap to wrap `int` values, extra memory accesses are needed, and the `int` values must be unboxed before performing arithmetic or comparison.

+* There is a single type in the run-time system common to all the type instances `C<t1,...tn>` of a genric type `C<T1,...Tn>`, namely the raw type C. In particular, all object instance of all type instances have the same field layout and contain the same bytecode instructions.\
+\
+Thus at rum-time, the type instances `Pair<String,Integer>` and `Pair<Date,String>` in example 118 are actually represented by the same raw type Pair with fields of type Object.
+This loses some optimization opportunities that exist for C++ templates and for C# generics type and methods.\
+\
+On the other hand, the existence of the raw type makes it easy for new Java generic types to interoperate with legacy non-generic types; this is more difficult in C# programs.

+* Overloading resolution of a method `m` or constructor does not take type arguments in `m`'s parameter types into account and does not distinguish generic and raw types in `m`'s parameter types.
+For example, these three methods are not considered distinct, and at most one of them can be declared in a given scope:

+    void m(List xs) { ... }
+    void m(List<Integer> xs) { ... }
+    void m(List<String> xs) { ... }

+* At rum-time there is no information about the actual type arguments of a genric type or method.
+So type parameter can be used only to limited extent in reflection and not at all in `instanceof` test.

 # 22. Generic Collections and Maps